RicardoIT-Web/diners-3star-restaurant/README.md

 ![Access Heroku - terminal](/media/images/dugs_heroku_staticfiles5.jpg)

-* Once I selected Y the problem was fixed and the static files were now being copied to Heroku
+* Once I selected Y the problem was fixed and the static files were now being copied to Heroku.

 # Deployment